MakeSchool-Tutorials/Node-Gif-Search/P01-Adding-Middleware/content.md

 ![greeting](assets/greeting.png)

 Great work!
-We added some views, and also made some more complex routes that pass variables into our layouts!
-Let's make sure to save our progress:
+We successfully **used a templating engine to quickly create layouts, and also built some basic route logic that uses parameters!** Let's make sure to save our progress:

 # Now Commit